backdrop-contrib/cookiebot/README.md

 Then, grab your _Domain Group ID_ (CBID) from the 'Your scripts' tab.

+This module will only run with jQuery 1.9 and higher and thus needs the jQuery Update module.

 ## INSTALLATION

 Install this as any other Drupal module